aredn/documentation/arednGettingStarted/installing_firmware.rst

 Mikrotik first install process
 ------------------------------

-Download the *Install Checklist* for Mikrotik devices.
 These devices require a **two-part install** process: First, boot the correct Mikrotik *initramfs-kernel* file, and then use that temporary AREDN® environment to complete the installation of the appropriate *sysupgrade* file.

 Mikrotik devices have a built-in `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *client* which allows them to download a boot image from an external source.
 See the **Preparing Your Computer** section above for an explanation.
 The Windows example below uses *Tiny PXE*, while the Linux example uses the native ``dnsmasq`` program.